|

 Getting so many billing vendors to participate was an

-invaluable aid to the research effort because Dittberner got
+invaluable aid to the research effort because TRI got

 to hear how each company interpreted its role in the